Cross-Sensor Periocular Biometrics in a Global Pandemic: Comparative Benchmark and Novel Multialgorithmic Approach: Periocular Comparators

 Inspired by the works \cite{[Nguyen18],[Hernandez18],[Hernandez19]} in iris and periocular biometrics, we leverage the power of existing architectures pre-trained with millions of images to classify hundreds of thousands of object categories\footnote{ImageNet. http://www.image-net.org}.
 They have proven to be successful in very large recognition tasks apart from the detection and classification tasks for which they were designed \cite{[Razavian14]}.

-Here, we employ the VGG-Face (VGG) \cite{[Parkhi15]} and the very deep Resnet101 \cite{[He16]} and Densenet201 \cite{[Huang17]} architectures.
+Here, we employ the VGG-Face \cite{[Parkhi15]} and the very deep Resnet101 \cite{[He16]} and Densenet201 \cite{[Huang17]} architectures.
 VGG-Face is based on the VGG-Very-Deep-16 CNN sequential architecture, implemented using $\sim$1 million images from the Labeled Faces in the Wild \cite{[Huang07]} and YouTube Faces \cite{[Wolf11]} datasets.
 Since VGG-Face is trained for classifying faces, we believe that it can provide effective recognition with the periocular region as well, given that this region appears in the training images.
 Introduced later, the ResNet networks \cite{[He16]} presented the concept of residual connections to ease the training of CNNs.
 By reducing the number of training parameters, they can be substantially deeper.
 The key idea of residual connections is to make available the input of a lower layer to a higher layer, bypassing intermediate ones.
+There are different variants of ResNet networks, depending on its depth.
 In this work, we employ ResNet101, having a depth of 347 layers (including 101 convolutional layers).
-In DenseNet networks \cite{[Huang17]}, this concept is taken even further, since the feature-maps of all preceding layers of a Dense block are used as inputs of a given layer, and its own feature-maps are used as inputs into all subsequent layers.
+In DenseNet networks \cite{[Huang17]}, the residual concept is taken even further since the feature maps of all preceding layers of a Dense block are used as inputs of a given layer, and its own feature maps are used as inputs into all subsequent layers.
 This encourages feature reuse throughout the network.
+Similarly to ResNet, there are different variants of DenseNet (defined by its depth).
 In this paper, we employ Densenet201, having a depth of 709 layers (including 201 convolutional layers).

 In using these networks, periocular images are fed into the feature extraction pipeline of each pre-trained CNN \cite{[Nguyen18],[Hernandez18]}.
 However, instead of using the vector from the last layer, we employ as feature descriptor the vector from the intermediate layer identified as the one providing the best performance.
 These will be found in the respective experimental sections.
 This approach allows the use of powerful architectures pre-trained with a large number of images in a related domain, eliminating the need of designing or re-training a new network for a specific task, which may be infeasible in case of lack of large-scale databases in the target domain (as in the case of periocular recognition with images from different sensors).
 The extracted CNN vectors can be simply compared with distance measures.
 In our case, we employ the $\chi^2$ distance, which has proven to provide better results than other measures such as the cosine or Euclidean distances \cite{[Hernandez18]}.